Distributed Quantum Approximate Optimization Algorithm on a Quantum-Centric Supercomputing Architecture: Methods

 We demonstrate the performance of dq-QAOA and DQAOA on \texttt{IBM-Strasbourg} and \texttt{IBM-Kyiv}, which provide a direct interface between HPC cores/nodes and quantum computing systems, enabling the distribution of sub-QAOA tasks across a quantum-centric supercomputing architecture (Fig. 4c).
-Hardware noise, particularly affecting two-qubit gates, makes solving QUBOs with \textit{n} $>$ 22 on IBM quantum devices challenging, often resulting in poor performance, including negative approximation ratios.
+Hardware noise, particularly affecting two-qubit gates, makes solving QUBOs with \textit{n} $>$ 22 on IBM quantum devices challenging, often resulting in poor performance characterized by a high 1–AR value.
 Emulators are similarly constrained, being difficult to handle QUBOs with \textit{n} $>$ 12 due to exponential memory demands inherent in density matrix simulation.
 To address these constraints, we solve a QUBO with \textit{n} = 22 with a sub-QUBO size of 11 as a proof-of-concept.
 Given the limited quantum hardware access, the number of iterations is restricted to 5.
-Directly solving the QUBO with QAOA on the quantum device results in a low approximation ratio of 0.6740 due to hardware noise and deep circuit depth.
-However, the use of DQAOA and dq-QAOA significantly improves the approximation ratios to 0.9727 and 0.9365, respectively (Fig. 4d,e).
+Directly solving the QUBO with QAOA on the quantum device results in a high 1-AR value of 0.3260 due to hardware noise and deep circuit depth.
+However, the use of DQAOA and dq-QAOA significantly improves the solution quality with high 1-AR values of 0.0273 and 0.0635, respectively (Fig. 4d,e).
 These findings highlight the practical feasibility of our distributed approach for addressing large and dense optimization problems on quantum hardware (Fig. 4d).
 For large-scale testing (\textit{n} = 100), we omit the initialization step in both dq-QAOA and DQAOA to manage quantum computing costs.
 Instead, the global solution is initialized with random binary variables (Fig. 4f), and we extend the number of iterations up to 40.
-This approach can result in high approximation ratios.
+This approach can result in high solution quality.

-\subsection{4.7 AL-DQAOA}
+\subsection{AL-DQAOA}

 Our AL-DQAOA consists of three key components:

 \textbf {(1) Factorization Machine:} FM is trained with a dataset to construct a QUBO model that serves as a surrogate by describing the correlation between material structures and their FOMs.